- Publications and resources

 The Australian Maritime Safety Authority responsible for the national coordination of both maritime and aviation search and rescue.
 AMSA is also responsible for the management and operation of the Australian ground segment of the Cospas-Sarsat distress beacon detection system.

 The Department of Defence is responsible for safety and airworthiness of military aviation systems.
 We have two agreements in place with the Department of Defence on the promotion of aviation safety and airworthiness.
 The Agreement on the promotion of aviation safety and airworthiness was signed in 2015.
-The Subordinate agreement on the promotion of aviation safety and airworthiness compliments the existing primary agreement and provides for future collaboration.
+The Subsidiary Arrangement (SA) for the transparency of safety oversight of the Delivery of Defence ATS to civil aviation operations (pdf 2 MB)compliments the existing primary agreement and provides for future collaboration.